evilprince2009/Windows-Terminal-Customization/README.md

 ### Install Cascadia Code

 Download the [Cascadia Code](https://github.com/microsoft/cascadia-code/releases/tag/v2106.17) font latest version and install it on your computer.
 This should be very straight forward.
 Using other fonts might create gibberish on the terminal and break the design.

+### Install Dependencies

+If you want to have colorful themes in your terminal, you need to install some dependencies.
+Install `posh-git` from _[here](https://www.powershellgallery.com/packages/posh-git/)_ and `oh-my-posh` from _[here](https://www.powershellgallery.com/packages/oh-my-posh/)_.
+You are allowed to use any version of these dependencies.
+But using the latest version is a recommended.

 ### Install Git